Rumeysa61/Book-recommender-system--with-User-Interface-/README.md

-# Book-recommender-system--with-User-Interface-
+# Book recommender system(with User Interface)
-Creating a content-based recommender system by making use of the sections where the description of the books are explained.
+Content-based recommender system are created by making use of the sections where the description of the books are explained.